 Agothonissi, the island of kindness, is a small island near Patmos.
-Here, the rocky landscape does not allow much plant cover except for some bushes and wild olive trees.
+The rocky landscape does not allow much plant cover except for bushes and wild olive trees.
 Freshwater is scarce.
 A few rainwater wells and some tankers supply water to locals.
 Travelers can reach the island by boat from Patmos, Samos, or Lipsi.

 During ancient times the island was called Yetousa.
 Because pirates frequently attacked the island, it was not permanently inhabited until the 19th century.
-The first people that settled on Agothonissi (in 1895) were six families from Patmos and Fourni.
+The first people who settled on Agothonissi (1895) were six families from Patmos and Fourni.

 Agothonissi has three settlements: Mikro Chorio, Megalo Chorio, and Agios Georgios.
 These towns have taverns with delicious seafood, traditional Greek cuisine, and cocktails.

-Mikro Chorio is a very pretty village with whitewashed houses and farmhouses.
+- Mikro Chorio is a beautiful village with whitewashed houses and farmhouses.

-Agios Georgios is a small settlement between Megalo Chorio and Mikro Chorio.
+- Agios Georgios is a small settlement between Megalo Chorio and Mikro Chorio.
 It is a lovely port with whitewashed houses and colorful fishing boats.
-This town is ideal for relaxing either at the beach or at a seaside tavern.
+This town is ideal for relaxing at the beach or a seaside tavern.

-The Hellenistic Settlement of Agothonissi is on the northern side of the island in the Kastraki/Maestros area.
-Artifacts found here include bronze and silver coins, clay bee hives, and water cisterns.
+- The Hellenistic Settlement of Agothonissi is on the island’s northern side in the Kastraki/Maestros area.
+Artifacts include bronze and silver coins, clay bee hives, and water cisterns.

-Hiking – Agothonissi has many hiking paths.
-While walking, you can see sights such as the Byzantine buildings of the Tholoi, beautiful scenery, as well as pristine beaches.
+- Hiking – Agothonissi has many hiking paths.
+Moreover, while walking, you can see sights such as the Byzantine buildings of the Tholoi, beautiful scenery, and pristine beaches.

-- August 29th is a religious celebration to honor Agios Ioannis that starts with treats of figs, grapes, and sea urchins.
+- Attend a festival or celebration.
+A few of these events include: July 27th is a religious celebration to honor Agios Panteleimonas; August 15th is a religious celebration held in honor of the Assumption of the Virgin Mary; In addition, August 29th is a religious celebration to honor Agios Ioannis that starts with treats of figs, grapes, and sea urchins.

 You make the memories.
 We make the arrangements.